tuncpolat/jwt-auth-react/README.md

 ## Back-End

-To use this is properly you have to clone and run the server.
+To use this properly, you have to clone and run the server.
 Check it out [here](https://github.com/tuncpolat/jwt-auth-react)

 ---